What Is BNPL and How Does It Work?

 Interest-Free Payments: Are They Really Free?

 Most BNPL services advertise interest free installment options.
 In these cases, you won’t pay more than the purchase amount if you follow the terms.
-This can be a helpful way to break up a major purchase without paying interest.
+This can be a helpful way to break up a major purchase while paying zero interest.

 However, some providers offer “promotional” interest free payments.
 If you don’t pay off the balance by a set date, you may be charged interest retroactively.
 Always read the terms carefully and look for language about “deferred interest.”